AndresRCA/Vue-project/README.md

 # Vue-project
 What could become a desktop app, for myself.
-To see how it works without the hassle of setting up a database + laravel, check out the Vue-Project-Presentation-X folder, to see the project itself you just have to install json-server with npm like so `npm install -g json-server` and run `json-server --watch JSON_DB/db.json` inside the dist folder to get the json database working, the resources should be located on localhost:3000, also remember to create a local server inside the dist folder like so `php -S localhost:8000`.
+To see how it works without the hassle of setting up a database + laravel, check out the Vue-Project-Presentation-X folder.

+To see the project itself you just have to install json-server with npm like so `npm install -g json-server` and run `json-server --watch JSON_DB/db.json` inside the dist folder to get the json database working, the resources should be located on localhost:3000, also remember to create a local server inside the dist folder like so `php -S localhost:8000`.
 After these small steps are done, just head to the url localhost:8000 in your browswer and you should see the working app.

+I **strongly** recommed looking at the presentation branch, since it is much more polished than the one created with laravel and has more functionality at the moment.

 ## The project contains the following frameworks/libraries: